Table of Contents

 I may have made this up, but I feel like there is a rivalry between City Park and Wash Park in Denver for which one is everyone’s favorite park.
 I am firmly in the City Park camp.
 Yeah, Wash Park is nice for doing outdoor activities and the people who live there are insane about their love for their neighborhood park and it’s a little more lively.
 (One thing I’ll give Wash Park is that they have a smoother road for roller skating than City Park which I appreciate) But in my opinion, for photography especially, City Park has Wash Park beat, hands down.
 Although I sometimes start my sessions on the west side of City Park, it’s all about the east side right outside of the Denver Museum of Nature and Science.
 There are views of the historic pavilion with Ferril Lake and the Denver skyline stacked up in front of the mountains.
 It’s definitely known for having the best views in the city of the Denver skyline.
 And I am in love with the little row of lilac bushes that the parks department has invested in and grown throughout the years.
-When I first moved to Denver (20 years ago now, where has the time gone?), they were just these tiny little shrubs and now some of them are huge!
+When I first moved to Denver (Holy crap, that was 20 years ago now, where has the time gone?), they were just these tiny little shrubs and now some of them are huge!
 They also have a really nice rose garden right outside of the museum.
 It’s a larger park than Wash Park with more paths to have fun getting lost in and also less crowded which is great for your engagement photos.

 I’ve created many beautiful engagement sessions at City Park.
 CLICK HERE, HERE, HERE, HERE and HERE to see a handful of them.